 In contrast to Personal Intelligence, the Organizational Intelligence deals with the sharing of knowledge between the individual members of an organization.

-As a consequence, the role of Organizational Intelligence is to bring the right piece of knowledge at the right time to the right person of the organization in order to support decision making (cf. [16]).
-This knowledge is not necessarily produced by individuals, but rather by the interaction with Personal, Media, Mass, and Social Intelligence.
-The persons addressed with Organizational Intelligence can be either within the organization or member of an external organization.
-Traits of professional organizations such as enterprises and governmental agencies are strong and often legally enforceable rules and boundaries.
-The association of persons to the organization or parts of the organization are typically clearly defined such as a person being member of the R&D department, human resources, etc. In addition, also the role is typically known like head of group or silver command in emergency response.
+As a consequence, the role of Organizational Intelligence is to bring the right piece of knowledge at the right time to the right person of the organization in order to support decision making.
+This knowledge is not necessarily only produced by individuals, but rather by the interaction with Personal, Media, Mass, and Social Intelligence.

+The persons addressed with Organizational Intelligence can be either within the organization or external but involved in organizational processes.

+Professional organizations such as enterprises and governmental agencies have strong and often legally enforceable rules and boundaries.
+The association of persons to the organization or parts of the organization is typically clearly defined such as membership in the R&D department, human resources, etc. In addition, the role within that organization is typically known and well defined like head of group or silver command in emergency response.
 In contrast, non-professional organizations are only loosely coupled.
 The association of persons to the non-professional organization can be fuzzy such as being member of a neighborhood community or a group of friends.
 In addition, the roles may not be clearly defined in non-professional organizations.
-For example, for a group of friends that is planning and spending a weekend trip to a foreign city it is typically not clear or even defined who takes the organizer, leader, etc. role in the group.
+For example, for a group of friends that is planning to spend a weekend trip to a foreign city it is typically not clearly defined who takes the organizer, leader, etc., role in the group.